 Adaptive, computerized assessments, such as NWEA’s Measures of Academic Progress (MAP), can indeed provide indicators for expressive language abilities that teachers can use to understand students’ current capacity, and make an informed plan to build new learning.

-This article originally appeared in Language Magazine in December, 2016.
-At the time, Virginia “Jenny” Williams was a professional development facilitator for NWEA.
+Virginia “Jenny” Williams is a professional development facilitator for NWEA.
 She holds a Doctorate in curriculum studies and educational leadership from Georgia Southern University.
 She has held a variety of positions within education including speech-language pathologist, lead teacher, literacy coach, assistant special education director, program specialist for a regional education service agency, and college professor.
 Jenny has been providing professional development for the past eight years, with a focus on data analysis process to inform instructional decision-making.